IBFAIT/ImpactHubBot/Readme.md

 	 			2) updateUserMembership : It'll update the IH-Membership of a particular User.
 				Note : Curently the arguments to these funtions have been harcoded.

+Date : 26/02/2020

+### Functionality Upgrade ###

+	Implemented new functionality so that :

+ 	1) TestBot can now ask Users for their ContactNumbers and store it in the Applicaiton(not DB persistent)
+	2) TestBot can also ask Users for their Location and store it in the Application(not DB persistent)